Accessibility Links

 and a few others.

 My professional goal is to become a Play Therapist.
 This feels like the natural culmination of my entire life's journey—a way to use my deepest understanding and empathy to help children find their voices, much like I once needed to find mine.
-I’m OFSTED registered.
+I’m Ofsted registered.

 For me, the heart of this work lies in the small, everyday genuine moments of connection and trust.